DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - A little difficult to follow the story because there hasn't been any real plan on how to intentionally present the story to the player

 ### Important Dialogue vs. Fluff Dialogue
 Not all dialogue is created equal, and we shouldn't try to present all dialogue the same way.
+I think it'd be beneficial to think of the different types of dialogue in our game in two separate ways:

+#### Important Dialogue
 - Important dialogue is stuff that the player really needs to know in order to understand the story, the world, or their character.
+- There should be a clear indication to the player that this dialogue is important or at least more significant than other dialogue.
+	- Kinda like how in a lot of RPGs, dialogue from important quest lines are

+#### Fluff Dialogue

 ### Avoid Long Exposition Dumps